ssabirovo/server/README.md

 ## 1️⃣ Object dot notation

-         ✅ Object
+         ✅ Object 👍🏻
-         ✅ Encapsulation
+         ✅ Encapsulation 👍🏻
-         ✅ Object, Dot notation, Object.create(null)
+         ✅ Object, Dot notation, Object.create({}) 👍🏻
-         ✅ Generate objects using a function
+         ✅ Generate objects using a function 👍🏻

 ## 2️⃣ Factory Functions

-         ✅ Generate objects using a function
+         ✅ Generate objects using a function 👍🏻
-         ✅ Using the prototype chain
+         ✅ Using the prototype chain 👍🏻
-         ✅ Introducing the keyword that automates the hard work: new ✅ The class ‘syntactic sugar’
+         ✅ Introducing the keyword that automates the hard work: new 👍🏻 ✅ The class ‘syntactic sugar’

 ## 3️⃣ Create Objects using Class